russellmcdonell/pyDMNrules/docs/index.rst

 ==========

 pyDMNrules builds a rules engine from an Excel workbook which may contain a 'Glossary' tab and a 'Decision' tab.
 Other tabs will contain the DMN rules tables use to build the rules engine.
+pyDMNrules uses pySFeel for it's FEEL interpreter. pySFeel implements most, but not all, of the FEEL standard; there is no support for 'if' statements, 'for' loops, the 'sort()' function or user defined functions.
+However, pyDMNrules does implement Decision Tables embedded within Decision Tables, which can be called recursively.
+'if' statements, 'for' loops and user defined functions can be implemented as embedded Decision Tables.

 Glossary - optional
 ===================